light-and-ray/sd-webui-replacer/README.md

 Despite in txt2img for lcm lora DPM++ samplers produses awful results, while hires fix it produces a way better result.
 So I recommend to "Use the same sampler" option

+Note: hires fix is designed for single-user server

 ### Advanced options

 I do not recommend change these options, if you don't know what you do